Menu

 • If eligible, the airline agent searches for and offers the bereavement flight fares.
 This fare may be the lowest available fare, a fixed discount off the full fare or a fare that includes the fee waivers.

-• The passenger must also agree to provide required documentation like a death certificate or funeral home letter to the airline usually after the travel is completed.
-Failure to provide the proof can result in the traveller being charged the difference between airline bereavement fares and the full standard fare.
+• The passenger must also agree to provide required documentation, such as a death certificate or a funeral home letter, to the airline, usually after the trip is completed.
+Failure to provide proof can result in the travelers being charged the difference between the airline's bereavement fares and the full standard fare.

 Who are Entitled People?

-• Eligibility for bereavement fare discount is extremely confined to the closed family of the deceased or severely ailing person.
-The definition of immediate family is different by airline but typically includes the core family like spouse, domestic partner, child, parent, sibling, grandparent and grandchild.
+• Eligibility for the bereavement fare discount is extremely limited to the immediate family of the deceased or severely ailing person.
+The definition of immediate family varies by airline, but typically includes the core family members: spouse, domestic partner, child, parent, sibling, grandparent, and grandchild.

-• Many policies also include extended families like in-laws, step-relatives, aunts, uncles, nieces and nephews.
+• Many policies also include extended family, such as in-laws, step-relatives, aunts, uncles, nieces, and nephews.

-• Some airlines require the passenger to be a member of their frequent fly program to qualify and enrolment is usually free and can be done during the call.
+• Some airlines require the passenger to be a member of their frequent flyer program to qualify, and enrollment is usually free and can be done during the call.

 What Documents are Needed for Bereavement Flights?

-• The airline bereavement flights require documentation to prove the necessity of emergency travel while that specifications vary and you must be prepared to provide.
+• The airline's bereavement flights require documentation proving the necessity of emergency travel, and the requirements vary, so you must be prepared to provide it.

-• At the time of booking, give the full name and relationship to the traveller of a patient or deceased person.
+• At the time of booking, give the full name and relationship to the travelers of a patient or deceased person.

-• Also provide the travel details like preferred travel dates and city pairs.
+• Also, provide travel details, such as preferred travel dates and city pairs.

-• You might also need the proof of relationship which is rarely requested but maybe needed if the last name is different for airline bereavement fares.
+• You might also need proof of relationship, which is rarely requested but may be required if the last name differs for airline bereavement fares.

 What airlines offer bereavement fares?

-• The trend among major US airlines has been to phase out formal bereavement fares replacing them with more flexible low fare options.
-However, as of 2025, a few airline bereavement flights continued to maintain explicit bereavement policies like Delta airlines, Air Canada, Alaska airlines and WestJet.
-These are the airlines that offer bereavement fares.
+• The trend among major US airlines has been to phase out formal bereavement fares, replacing them with more flexible low fare options.
+However, as of 2025, a few airlines continued to maintain explicit bereavement policies, such as Delta Airlines, Air Canada, Alaska Airlines, and WestJet.
+These airlines offer bereavement fares.

-• Delta requires the loyalty program membership and it offers airline discount for funeral fares and waives service fees for changes and cancelations on eligible domestic and international flights.
-The major benefit focuses on discount and flexibility.
+• Delta requires loyalty program membership and offers airline discounts on funeral fares and waives service fees for changes and cancellations on eligible domestic and international flights.
+The primary benefit focuses on discounts and flexibility.

-• Air Canada offers reduced fares on most fare classes excluding basic economy in North America.
+• Air Canada offers reduced fares on most fare classes, excluding basic economy, in North America.
 It requires travel within 10 days of booking and allows return within 60 days.
-It also focuses on discounts and extended flexibilities.
+It also focuses on discounts and extended flexibility.

-• Alaska airlines offer a stated 10% discount plane tickets for funerals off the lowest available fare for travel within 7 days of the death.
-It also requires the frequent flyer membership and it offers direct discounts.
+• Alaska Airlines offers a stated 10% discount on plane tickets for funerals, applied to the lowest available fare for travel within 7 days of the death.
+It also requires a frequent flyer membership, and it offers direct discounts.

-• WestJet requires reward membership and offers a compassionate fare also known as Econo fares and waives change fees.
-They uniquely offer post travel refunds if you paid a higher last-minute fare.
-They focus on flexibility and more on post travel refund.
+• WestJet requires reward membership and offers compassionate fares (also known as Econo fares), as well as waiving change fees.
+They uniquely offer post-travel refunds if you paid a higher last-minute fare.
+They focus more on flexibility and post-travel refunds.

-• Other major aircrafts like American airlines, United, Southwest, JetBlue, and Spirit do not offer such fares.
-They recommend passengers to look for the affordable present online tickets.
-Their usual pricing structures are flexible enough to provide the end moment cheap deals in case of emergencies.
-The main focus is just on providing a general flexibility.
+• Other major airlines, such as American Airlines, United, Southwest, JetBlue, and Spirit, do not offer such fares.
+They recommend that passengers look for affordable plane tickets online.
+Their usual pricing structures are flexible enough to offer last-minute deals in case of emergencies.
+The primary focus is just on providing general flexibility.

-• The initial step is to gather the name of a dead person, your connection with him/her and the contact information for the hospital that are needed for airline bereavement policies.
+• The initial step is to gather the name of a dead person, your connection with them and the contact information for the hospital that is needed for airline bereavement policies.

-• Then, dial the direct booking line of the aircraft and tell briefly that you have to reserve a flight because of the death in your family and you are asking about the bereavement fare policy in short.
+• Then, dial the aircraft's direct booking line and briefly state that you need to book a flight due to a death in your family and ask about the bereavement fare policy.

-• Crucially asked the agent for two prices: the bereavement fare prices or the lowest available public fare for your dates.
-Since the bereavement fare is often a discount off a higher, flexible fare class.
+• Crucially, ask the agent for two prices: the bereavement fare prices or the lowest available public fare for your dates, since the bereavement fare is often a discount off a higher, flexible fare class.

-• Ask the agent exactly what documentation is required and the deadline for submission.
+• Ask the agent exactly what documentation is required and what the submission deadline is.

 • Once you are sure that the bereavement fare is a better option, book the flight and make the payment immediately.